Multnomah Bar Association: Retaliatory murder of bar prosecutor

 On Saturday, December 12, 1908, the circuit court ordered Finch to be prepared to go to trial the next Friday, December 18.
 Finch asked for one more week to decide how he would plead, but this request was denied by circuit court presiding judge Calvin U. Gantenbein.
 When Finch declined to enter a plea, judge Calvin U. Gantenbein entered a plea of "not guilty" for him, and scheduled the trial to begin the next Friday.
 The speed of Finch's trial, less than a month after the murder, was said to have set a new record in speedy trials.

 On the afternoon of Wednesday, December 30, 1908, Finch was found guilty of first degree murder by the jury after deliberations that lasted only 30 minutes.
 The jury was composed entirely of men.
 The trial judge was Earl C. Bronaugh, Jr.

 Portland vice scandal

 In 1914, prominent lawyer and MBA member Edward Stonewall Jackson McAllister was convicted of sodomy in what became known as the Portland vice scandal.
 According to the charge, this occurred in McAllister's law office.
 McAllister's conviction was reversed on appeal on the grounds of the trial judge giving improper instructions to the jury.
 Despite this, McAllister's law practice was ruined, and on January 27, 1914, the Multnomah Bar Association terminated his membership with no dissenting vote.
-In June, 2000, MBA reviewed McAllister's case and voted to posthumously restore him to its membership.
+In June 2000, MBA reviewed McAllister's case and voted to posthumously restore him to its membership.

 Steamboat excursion

 The bar association sponsored social events for its members.
-Notably, in August 1915, the bar association chartered the stern-wheel steamboat Joseph Kellogg for an excursion to run from Portland to the Waverly Country Club.
+In August 1915, the bar association chartered the stern-wheel steamboat Joseph Kellogg for an excursion to run from Portland to the Waverly Country Club.